 Explore how poetry forms can be used in cross-curricular ways to develop effective writing, increase children’s comprehension and understanding and exploration of language with award winning poet Rachel Rooney.

-Participants will use a variety of creative approaches to engage children in responding to texts, exploring inference and deduction, using vocabulary judiciously to make impact on the reader.
+Teachers will use creative approaches to help children respond to texts, explore inference and use vocabulary to make impact on the reader.
 Throughout the day, they will focus on the power of poetry to engage children as readers and writers and learn how to find a voice for writing through poetry, exploring a number of different forms.

 About Rachel Rooney